What is Ethical Investing?

 Responsible Investment Screening

-In the conventional investment process, screening is used to develop a shortlist of investment options based on preferred financial criteria such as leverage metrics and valuation ratios.
+In the conventional investment process, screening is used to develop a shortlist of investment options based on preferred financial criteria.
+These criteria could include leverage metrics or valuation ratios.
 In the case of responsible investment, however, screening also includes environmental, social, governance (ESG) and ethical factors, as well as financial criteria.

-Responsible investment screening is used in many ways: it can be applied to select investments based upon relative performance on specific issues (such as carbon emission benchmarks or governance standards) or to exclude entire sectors or activities (such as gambling or those who abuse human rights).
-It can be used for equities as well as property, fixed income and infrastructure; it can be employed either before or after the financial analysis has taken place; and it is usually supported by a pre-determined methodology that is clearly defined and transparent.
+Responsible investment screening is used in many ways.
+It can be applied to select investments based upon relative performance on specific issues (such as carbon emission benchmarks or governance standards).
+Screening can also exclude entire sectors or activities (such as gambling or those who abuse human rights).
+It can be used for equities as well as property, fixed income and infrastructure.
+Additionally, this can be employed either before or after the financial analysis has taken place.
+Responsible investment screening usually supported by a pre-determined methodology that is clearly defined and transparent.

-The competitive performance of screened investments depends on both the screening methodology and the final portfolio construction which seeks to minimise correlation and volatility and maximise diversification and risk-adjusted return potential.
-Negative screening is the term used to describe the exclusion or avoidance of an investment based upon environmental, social, governance or ethical factors, while positive screening is the favourable consideration of an investment opportunity based upon these issues.
+The competitive performance of screened investments depends on both the screening methodology and the final portfolio construction.
+This seeks to minimise correlation and volatility and maximise diversification and risk-adjusted return potential.
+Negative screening is the term used to describe the exclusion or avoidance of an investment.
+This exclusion is based upon environmental, social, governance or ethical factors.
+Contrastingly, positive screening is the favourable consideration of an investment opportunity based upon these issues.

 Best of Sector